jingkatrader/competitive-ranking-system-in-sports-analytics/README.md

 1. HP comp: contains the origianl Halfpipe competition data from 1995 - 2020.
 2. ranking list: contains the both original FIS officially published bi-weekly athlete rankings and two organized Excel files for easier data processing and viewing.
 3. chronological: contains the Halfpipe data organized by the year of competition.
+4. ChampionList.xlsx: contains all the athletes who won podium in the career

 ## Code descriptions